Culture of Milan: Baroque

-Lombard art in the Baroque age of high standard once again increased, particularly in the field of architecture.
-The Baroque era in Italy is said to have begun in 1573 with the Council of Trent.
-Alessi Tibaldi, Giuseppe Meda and others in Milan created religious and secular buildings of artistic value (Palazzo Marino, Palazzo dell'Ambrosiana, Ospedale Maggiore).
+Lombard art has attained high standards in the Baroque age as well, particularly in architecture.
+The Baroque era in Italy is considered to have begun in 1573 with the Council of Trent.
+Alessi, Tibaldi, Giuseppe Meda and many others created religious and secular buildings of artistic value in Milan (Palazzo Marino, Palazzo dell'Ambrosiana, Ospedale Maggiore); but the architectural style of the era reached its true height with the craftsmanship of Francesco Maria Richini.
+His finest work is the Palazzo Brera.

-19th-century art
+18th and 19th century

 18th-century architecture in Milan was very different from architecture in other Italian cities, such as Tuscany and Venice.
-Works by Giuseppe Piermarini, including the Palazzo Belgioioso or La Scala opera house belong to the Neoclassical period.
-Lombardy's most outstanding sculptors of the age were Luigi Cagnola and Luigi Pollak.
-Francesco Hayez was an example of a major Milanese artist of the period.
+This style can be observed primarily in private residences around the countryside surrounding the city.
+Works by Giuseppe Piermarini however, such as the Palazzo Belgioioso or La Scala opera house belong to the Neoclassical period.

-20th-century art
+20th century

-During the 20th century, Milan was one of the main centers of Italian futurism and a few major artists such as Gino Severini, Giacomo Balla, Umberto Boccioni resided or worked there.
-Mussolini, like in several Italian cities, also launched a grandiose building project in Milan, such as the central railway station building.
-After the disastrous bombardments of World War II there followed a period of rapid reconstruction, and modern office buildings adjacent to the medieval cathedrals were built, such as the Torre Velasca.
-Milan is famous for being home of the Pirelli Tower, which is one of Europe's oldest skyscrapers.
+In the early 20th century, Milan was one of the main centres of Italian futurism, with some major artists such as Gino Severini, Giacomo Balla and Umberto Boccioni.
+Like in several other cities across Italy, Mussolini also launched grandiose architectural projects in Milan, one example being the central railway station building.
+After World War II, a period of disorganized reconstruction followed that drastically altered the cityscape, with modern office buildings being raised adjacent to the medieval cathedrals.
+Among the most characteristic buildings in Milan is the Pirelli Tower, one of Europe's oldest skyscrapers.